terne/Being_Right_for_Whose_Right_Reasons/README.md

 You can find the data description and codebook in [data](https://github.com/terne/Being_Right_for_Whose_Right_Reasons/tree/main/data), and the code for reproducing our experiments in [code](https://github.com/terne/Being_Right_for_Whose_Right_Reasons/tree/main/code).

 The content in [code](https://github.com/terne/Being_Right_for_Whose_Right_Reasons/tree/main/code) is a `git submodule`.
-Details on how to integrate our code and data are given in the its [README](https://github.com/lautel/fair-rationales/blob/main/README.md) file.
+Details on how to integrate our code and data are given in its [README](https://github.com/lautel/fair-rationales/blob/main/README.md) file.

 ## Citation